Senate Bill No. 448

 (b) The commissioner shall prescribe the application form for these special demonstration plates and shall require the applicant to submit proof of the applicant's status as a bona fide dealer in motor vehicles and to certify that the applicant needs special demonstration plates in the ordinary course of business.

 The commissioner, upon approving any an application, shall issue to the new motor vehicle dealer or used motor vehicle dealer up to four special demonstration plates which shall display the term "demonstration" or "demo" and a distinguishing number assigned to the motor vehicle dealer.
-The commissioner may issue no more than ten additional special demonstration plates to a licensee upon a showing that the licensee has sales or potential sales justifying additional plates.
+The commissioner may issue no more than ten additional special demonstration plates upon a showing that the licensee has sales or potential sales justifying additional plates.
 This showing may include, but is not limited to, the dealer’s on-site inventory of the applicable type of vehicles, previous sales of applicable vehicles or the geographical divergence of the dealer’s customer base.

 (c) The annual fee for special demonstration plates is $100 for the first plate and $50 for each additional special demonstration plate that is issued, not to exceed a total of four fourteen plates per dealer.